-1. Check once a month for discounted gift cards with savings over 10%.
+1. Check once a month for discounted gift cards with savings of over 10%.

 Once a month seems like enough time for new gift cards to become available but not so often that it feels like you’re constantly doing it.

-Visit Raise or Gift Card Granny and look for discounted gift cards for stores or restaurants you frequent — like Sam’s Club, Old Navy, Starbucks and more.
-Buy when you see a savings of 10% or more.
+Visit Raise or Gift Card Granny and look for discounted gift cards for stores or restaurants you frequent — like Sam’s Club, Old Navy, Starbucks, and more.
+Buy these discounted gift cards when you see savings of 10% or more.
 You’ll pay less than the face value of the card.
 Hence, savings!

 - Sam’s Club: 25% savings